Celebrating Women in Engineering

 Features of Engineering Laboratory Furniture

-A design providing fixed steel framed benching for heavy equipment and mobile lab tables for flexibility is an ideal arrangement for an engineering lab.
+A design providing fixed steel framed benching for heavy equipment and mobile lab furniture for flexibility is an ideal arrangement for an engineering lab.

 When sourcing laboratory furniture for an engineering facility you should look for the following:-